isopink/isopink.github.io/_posts/2025-06-11-Historical Trends.md

 ##### 2.1.
 More Data

 As the world became more digital, we got much more data.
 From small datasets like MNIST to big ones like ImageNet, deep learning models could now learn better patterns.
-Figure 2.1 shows how much bigger datasets have gotten over time.
+Following figure shows how much bigger datasets have gotten over time.

 ![solution](/assets/images/ht_2.1.svg)

 ##### 2.2.
 More Compute

 Better hardware like GPUs and faster networks helped train larger models.
 Some deep networks now have millions or even billions of weights.
-Figure 2.2 shows how these models have grown and how they compare to real animals.
+Following figure shows how these models have grown and how they compare to real animals.

 ![solution](/assets/images/ht_2.2.svg)

 ##### 2.3.
 Better Results and More Use Cases

 Deep learning can now recognize complex images, understand language, and help with things like translation and drug discovery.
-Figure 2.3 shows how image recognition has improved a lot thanks to deep learning.
+Following figure shows how image recognition has improved a lot thanks to deep learning.

 ![solution](/assets/images/ht_2.3.svg)